-Interested in decreasing textbook costs for W&M students, but haven't found an OER yet?
+Interested in decreasing textbook costs for W&M students, but haven't found an OER yet or don't have time to adapt it to your needs?
 You might consider the following alternatives:

-- Linking via course e-reserves to articles in journals subscribed to via W&M libraries.
+Linking via course e-reserves to articles in journals or chapters in ebooks subscribed to via W&M libraries.